nxskok/pasias/docs/24-pcfa.md

 had them guess where it was.
 The temperatures for the whole year are warm-temperate, with a smallish range, and sometimes a lot of rain.
 This suggests a maritime climate.
-I gave the additional clues of "western Europe" and ``this place's soccer team plays in blue and white striped shirts''.
+I gave the additional clues of "western Europe" and
+"this place's soccer team plays in blue and white striped shirts".
 The temperatures have about the right range low-to-high for Britain, but are too warm.
 Which suggests going south: perhaps Brittany in France, but actually the west coast of the Iberian peninsula: Porto, in northern Portugal, with the weather blowing in off the Atlantic.
-Let's make a map, but first we "geocode" Porto (and La Coru\~{n}a, for later).
+Let's make a map, but first we "geocode" Porto (and La Coruna, for later).
 I like to do the lookup of longitude and latitude first, once and for all, since I find the geocoding a bit finicky (it's actually Google that's finicky, because sometimes it decides that